Swizec/react-bundle-2017/src/pages/copy/learning-journey.md

 - *Course: Modern React with Redux* → Master the fundamentals of React and Redux with this tutorial as you develop apps with React Router, Webpack, and ES6.
 - *React Quickly* → Learn React.js fast.
 This hands-on book teaches you the concepts you need with plenty of examples, tutorials, and a large main project that gets built throughout the book.
 - *Learn React and Redux from A to Z* → Learn all the basics and advanced topics of React and Redux in this single video course.
+- *React by Example* → You'll learn the best practices of working with React - stubbing data with default properties, placeholder behavior handlers and more.
+You’ll learn how to use the powerful React ecosystem to make your work easier.

 ![](reactfundamentals.gif)